New Oriental Education & Technology Group Inc. (EDU) Shares Up Despite Recent Market Volatility

 BofA Securities gave a rating of “Buy” to EDU, setting the target price at $36.60 in the report published on July 29th of the previous year.

-Volatility was left at 4.91%, however, over the last 30 days, the volatility rate increased by 5.68%, as shares sank -0.91% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -0.17% lower at present.
+Volatility was left at 4.88%, however, over the last 30 days, the volatility rate increased by 4.90%, as shares sank -3.19% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +4.80% upper at present.

 Stock Fundamentals for EDU